sindre-frisvold-git/redis-docs/docs/go-redis-v9.md

 ## ParseClusterURL

-In v8, you could a url based connection was supportd by `ParseURL` as below:
+In v8, an url based connection was supported by `ParseURL` as below:

 ```go
 options, err := redis.ParseURL("redis://<user>:<pass>@localhost:6379/<db>")